AriaKoul/wordle-solver/README.md

 # Wordle Solver

 ## Background
 The online game Wordle has become one of the most popular games on the internet.
-The link to play this game is below:
+The link to play this game is below.

 [Wordle from the New York Times](https://www.nytimes.com/games/wordle/index.html)